audioscavenger/BiasBuster/README.md

 #### For KJZZ
 Mp3 files must be named like so, in order to be matched against KJZZ-schedule.json during loading of the database:

 ```
 KJZZ_2023-10-13_Fri_1700-1730_All Things Considered.text
      ^          ^   ^         ^                     ^
      YYYY-MM-DD Day HHMM      Program name          text (for folder import)
 ```

-_Day_ is redundant since we have the date, but makes the chunk name convenient to interact with.
+_Day_ is redundant since we have the date, but makes the chunk name and database, convenient to interact with.

 # KJZZ-db.py Usage